How to Choose and Develop a Writing Idea [With Examples]

 #2: Can You Write It?

 Some ideas are interesting and engaging … but they might be a struggle for you to write.
-I ditch any ideas that require too much research (yes, I’m lazy!)
+Personally, I ditch any ideas that require too much research: I much prefer the actual writing part of the process.

-Keep your ideas: you might find that, one day, you’ve gained the writing skills or the subject knowledge to tackle the hard ones.
+Even if you can’t easily write something now, keep the idea: you might find that, one day, you’ve gained the writing skills or the subject knowledge to tackle it.

 #3: Will it Find an Audience?